-It’s nice that you did a good work and found a bug but do not use this credit for criticizing the developer or to attack any individual.
+It’s nice that you did good work and found a bug but do not use this credit for criticizing the developer or attacking any individual.

 There is no doubt that your bug report should be a high-quality document.

-Focus on writing good bug reports and spend some time on this task because this is the main communication point between the tester, developer and the manager.
-Managers should create an awareness to their team that writing a good Bug report is the primary responsibility of any tester.
+Focus on writing good bug reports and spend some time on this task because this is the main communication point between the tester, developer, and manager.
+Managers should create an awareness in their team that writing a Bug report is the primary responsibility of any tester.

-Your effort towards writing a good Bug report will not only save the resources of the company but also create a good relationship between you and the developers.
+Your effort toward writing an effective Bug report will not only save the resources of the company but also create a good relationship between you and the developers.